 Students will review the rules and terminology of racquetball, as well as demonstrate the basic skills.
 The student will demonstrate skills and strategies in a competitive format and use the mental preparation and conditioning aspects of the game of racquetball.
-The intermediate racquetball student will
+The intermediate racquetball student will apply skills in a competitive format.
+2 hrs./wk.
+This course will meet the general education requirement for Health and/or Physical Education.
 Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$45 to \$200.